lzsiga/pldate/README.md

                                  # (automatically performed at start)
       tomorrow                   # set the internal variable to the next day yesterday                  # set the internal variable to the previous day

+      set YYYYMMDD               # go to the specifed day set-int N                  # the same with internal format (see above)

       add-days N                 # add N days (it can be negative too) sub-days N                 # subtract N days (it can be negative too)